This Excel tutorial explains how to use the Excel EXACT function with syntax and examples.

 The EXACT function can be used in the following versions of Microsoft Excel:

 The EXACT function can be used in Microsoft Excel as the following type of function:

-Let's look at some Excel EXACT function examples and explore how you would use the EXACT function as a worksheet function in Microsoft Excel:
+Let's look at some Excel EXACT function examples and explore how to use the EXACT function as a worksheet function in Microsoft Excel:

-Based on the Excel spreadsheet above, the following EXACT function examples would return:
+Based on the Excel spreadsheet above, the following EXACT examples would return:

 =EXACT(A1, A2) Result: FALSE =EXACT(A3, A5) Result: TRUE =EXACT(A3, A4) Result: FALSE =EXACT(A4, "Alphabet") Result: TRUE